Seafarer Mortgages Explained

 Seafarers’ earnings may be paid tax-free in a foreign currency, but they should still complete an annual UK tax return where they can claim the SED exemption.
 This will keep UK residency and eligibility for a non-expatriate UK mortgage.

-Reassuring both a mortgage lender and the tax office that you’re eligible for this treatment can be tricky.
+Reassuring a mortgage lender and the tax office that you’re eligible for this treatment can be tricky.

 Insurance costs to factor in